Police say multiple people shot at Minnesota clinic; 1 detained

 Police Chief Pat Budke told TV station KSTP that the shooting happened inside the Allina Clinic Crossroads campus.
 He said the situation was contained shortly before noon and that there was no further threat to the public's safety.

+North Memorial Health spokeswoman Abigail Greenheck said multiple victims were brought to its hospital in Robbinsdale.
+She did not say how many or what condition they were in.
+Allina Health spokesman Timothy Burke declined to say if any victims were brought to its Buffalo hospital.

-FBI spokesman Kevin Smith said the agency's bomb technicians were on their way to the scene, but he could not confirm media reports about a possible bomb or explosion at the clinic.
+FBI spokesman Kevin Smith said the agency's bomb technicians were on their way to the scene, but he couldn't confirm media reports about a possible bomb or explosion at the clinic.

 Members of the Bureau of Alcohol, Tobacco and Firearms' enforcement group and special agents from the state's Bureau of Criminal Apprehension were also headed to the scene, spokespeople for the agencies said.